Maxime Martin: Return to BMW Motorsport (since 2023)

-On October 26, 2022 it was announced that Martin would return to the squad of BMW factory drivers.
+On October 26, 2022, it was announced that Martin would return to the squad of BMW factory drivers.

-In 2023 Martin will mainly compete in the GT World Challenge Europe series partnering MotoGP legend Valentino Rossi driving a BMW M4 GT3 for Team WRT.
-Beside his GT program Martin will also be involved in WRT's testing program of the BMW M Hybrid V8.
-On July 16 he and Rossi won the second sprint race at the Misano circuit which marked Rossi's maiden win in the championship.
+In 2023, Martin would mainly compete in the GT World Challenge Europe series partnering MotoGP legend Valentino Rossi driving a BMW M4 GT3 for Team WRT.
+Beside his GT program, Martin would also be involved in WRT's testing program of the BMW M Hybrid V8.
+On July 16, he and Rossi won the second sprint race at the Misano circuit which marked Rossi's maiden win in the championship.